geoffreyodari/quiz_board/README.md

 ## Installation requirements

-You will need a web server any web server that can support html pages will do.
+You will need a web server

+Any web server that can support html pages will do.
 ## Installation
 1. download the application to the root of your web server from github "
 ````